jeff1evesque/machine-learning/README.md

 self.server = redis.StrictRedis(connection_pool=pool)
 ```

 **Note:** a connection pool manages a set of connection instances.
-By default, the maximum limit is 10,000 concurrent connections, and can be adjusted within 'redis.conf' (maxmemory directive).
+By default, the maximum limit is 10,000 concurrent connections, and can be adjusted within `redis.conf` (maxmemory directive).

 ##Testing / Execution